-Anyone who has entered a traditional bingo hall in the United Kingdom has heard the announcer following up numbers with fun nicknames.
-The announcer might talk about a duck or suggest the audience have a cup of tea, while the players mark their boards and sometimes call back.bingo game halls as a way to clarify all 90 numbers on the board.
+What are Bingo Calls?Bingo calls are used as a way to clarify all 90 bingo numbers on the board.
 From far away, 42 and 52, for example, can sound the same, so these nicknames served as a way to tell the two numbers apart.
-As bingo nicknames spread outside London, they took on more regional meanings, and some callers added pop culture references.
-Below is a complete list of numbers and their nicknames, followed by an analysis of some of the bingo numbers and how their names differ by caller and region.
+As bingo nicknames spread outside London, they took on more regional meanings, and some bingo callers added pop culture references.
+Below is a complete list of numbers and their bingo calls, followed by an analysis of some of the bingo numbers and how their names differ by the bingo caller and the region.

 - Kelly’s Eye